hpc-uk/archer-benchmarks/reports/single_node/index.md

 (Marvell ThunderX2 Arm64) system showed lower performance than would be expected from the ordering of floating point performance of the different nodes.
 This could be due to a number of factors, potentially including:

--   The fact that this was run on pre-general availability hardware.
 -   Less mature compilers and performance libraries for the relatively new Arm64 HPC architecture.
 -   The high core count on the Isambard nodes (64 cores per node) leading to more memory access contention or MPI intra-node overheads.
 -   Process and thread pinning not functioning as expected.

-We have recently gained access to one of the [HPE Catalyst UK](https://news.hpe.com/academia-and-industry-collaborate-to-drive-uk-supercomputer-adoption/) systems with the general availability version of the Marvell ThuderX2 Arm64 processors and will repeat the benchmark runs on this system to explore the performance of CASTEP on Arm processors further.
+We have recently gained access to one of the [HPE Catalyst UK](https://news.hpe.com/academia-and-industry-collaborate-to-drive-uk-supercomputer-adoption/) systems with the Marvell ThuderX2 Arm64 processors and will repeat the benchmark runs on this system to explore the performance of CASTEP on Arm processors further.

 ### 5.2 OpenSBLI

-As expected for a CFD application, OpenSBLI performance was seen to correlate with number of memory channels per node where the systems with higher numbers of memory channels (Isambard and Peta4-Skylake) showing higher performance than the older processors with lower memory channels.

-The exception to this correlation was the Tesseract system (with Intel Xeon Skylake Silver processors) which has the same number of memory channels as the Peta4-Skylake system but OpenSBLI benchmark performance similar to the systems with lower numbers of memory channels.
-We plan to investigate this discrepency further using profiling tools on the different systems.

-Finally, we were unable to run the OpenSBLI benchmark on GPU-accelerated nodes due to issues with the memory capacity on individual GPU accelerators.
-We plan to follow up this issue to get a better understanding of the memory requirements of the benchmark.
+Perhaps surprisingly for a CFD benchmark, the performance of the OpenSBLI benchmark was found to be strongly correlated to the floating point performance of the nodes rather than the memory performance (as is often thought to be the case for CFD applications).

+Two of the systems studied showed performance charateristics that did not map onto this general trend:

+-   Isambard (Marvell ThunderX2 Arm64) showed much better performance than would be expected from its peak floating point performance.
+-   Thomas (Intel Xeon Broadwell) showed much worse performance than expected based on its peak floating point performance.

+We have further investigations planned to explore these discrepencies and understand the performance differences including detailed profiling of the benchmark running across different platforms.

+We also plan to run the OpenSBLI benchmark on systems with GPU accelerators to gain further insights into performance differences.

 ### 5.3 GROMACS